Who do you help?

 Do you have to develop an adoption plan if you come to AMH?

 No. Educational materials and information are provided to each client regarding developing an adoption plan, but clients can choose whether to parent or develop an adoption plan.
 AMH is a long-term facility, and a client who chooses to parent can stay at AMH up to 2 years after the birth of her baby.
+A client who chooses an adoption plan can stay for up to 9 months after baby’s birth.

 Do you have to be Catholic to be accepted as a resident or client at AMH?